Solar use cases

 Tesla Model 3 can be equipped with a battery of 54, or 62 or 75 kWh, depending on the exact model.
 Its electric range or distance which its battery can withstand without recharging varies from 220 to 350 miles.
 Charge time from 0 to 100% depends on the charger power rating.
 A 120kW supercharger can, in theory, refill the battery in 30 minutes.
 The car itself is sold with an 11kW on-board charger, which can charge your Tesla in 6-8 hours.

-But not only the EVs are different, owners and their habits aren’t all the same either.
-Some use their car only for commuting to and from work, for example, others like to take long car-trips on a weekend.
-Let’s examine a couple of different scenarios.
+But not only the EVs are different, owners and their habits aren't all the same.
+Some use their car only for commuting, others like to take a long car-trip on a weekend.
+Let's examine a couple of different scenarios.

 Case study #1: going on battery-exhausting car trip

 Let's set our example in Oklahoma, where EVs are most popular across the US due to low electricity rates.
-The owner of a Tesla Model 3 goes on a car trip on a Saturday afternoon, and returns home right as the electric car gets discharged.
+The owner of a Tesla Model 3 goes on a car trip on a Saturday night.
+He drives a loop and returns home right as the electric car gets discharged.
 How many panels does it take to recharge the car on Sunday?

 To charge a Tesla Model 3 in 30 minutes with a supercharger you'll need no less than a solar farm.
 Generating 11 kWh for a standard Tesla charger with a residential solar installation sounds more plausible.
 Let's say the battery capacity of the car is 62 kWh.
 The average number of peak sun hours during which solar panels generate the maximum amount of energy in Oklahoma is 5.6.
 Let's now figure out how much electricity solar panels need to generate per hour to fully charge the car on Sunday.